What to do if…

 Do not do these things

-- Do not “wait it out” if the rash is spreading quickly or you feel unwell.
+- Do not wait it out if the rash is spreading quickly and you feel unwell.

-- Do not try a new cream/ointment, essential oil, or antibiotic cream “to see if it helps” (it can worsen irritation or hide important clues).
+- Do not put on a new cream, essential oil, antiseptic, or antibiotic cream just to see if it helps.

-- Do not scratch or vigorously rub the rash (it can break the skin and worsen inflammation).
+- Do not scratch or vigorously rub the rash.

-- Do not go straight into a crowded waiting room if you also have fever/cough/runny nose and a new rash—phone first so you can be seen safely.
+- Do not go straight into a crowded waiting room if you also have fever, cough, runny nose, or possible infection symptoms.
+Phone first so you can be seen safely.

 What to do now

-- Check for emergency danger signs (act immediately if any apply).
-Call 999 (or go to A&E) now if you have any of these:
+Check for emergency warning signs.
+Call 999 now if you have any of these:

 - Trouble breathing, wheezing, throat tightness, or trouble swallowing